bpostance/learn_data_science/README.md

-### Tutorials and learning materials from across Statistics, Machine Learning and DataScience
+### Learning aterials from across Statistics, Machine Learning and DataScience